If you’ve been active on Facebook for a couple of years, you’ve probably seen a huge drop in Facebook reach and performance.

 #6 – Leverage paid Facebook ads

-Finally, for those who don’t know, here’s how Facebook ads appear normally in your Facebook news feed:
+Finally, for those unfamiliar with Facebook ads, here’s how they typically appear in your Facebook news feed:

 #7 – Create better images & videos

-Quality is king.
-Arguably, posting low-quality content is dangerous.
+Quality is king, and posting low-quality content can be risky.
 Why?
-Well, it could diminish your score in Facebook’s eye meaning that fewer and fewer people would see your posts and secondly you could tarnish your brand’s image.
+It can negatively affect your score in Facebook’s algorithm, meaning fewer people will see your posts.
+Plus, it could damage your brand’s image.

 #8 – Paid reach methods

-A type of paid reach which you can control and direct as you fit is the one that businesses get through third party social media platforms.
-Mainly used for when you want to boost a particular post.
-For instance, you want your sponsored or non-sponsored Instagram Story to go viral.
+A type of paid reach that businesses can control and direct is achieved through third-party social media platforms, often used to boost specific posts.
+For example, you might want your sponsored or non-sponsored Instagram Story to gain viral traction.

 How can I export my Facebook page data?

-After this, you’ll be able to select amongst these options: page data, post data or video data.
-You’ll also need to choose the file format, the timeframe and the date range.
+Next, you’ll be prompted to choose from three options: page data, post data, or video data.
+You’ll also need to select the file format, timeframe, and date range.

 What’s the difference between Facebook reach, impression and engagement?

-In simple terms, your reach is the amount of unique people your page has reached.
-It’s why your Facebook reach will always be smaller than your impressions because an impression counts when someone saw your content twice, not unique.
-Your Facebook page engagement is when people interacted with your page hence why the number should be even smaller.
+In simple terms, your reach is the number of unique people who have seen your page’s content.
+This is why your Facebook reach will always be smaller than your impressions.
+Impressions count every time your content is viewed, even multiple times by the same person, whereas reach counts unique views.
+Engagement refers to when people interact with your page, which is why this number is typically even smaller.

 Let’s reach new heights